-Note 9 - Fair Value Measurements
+Note 11 - Fair value measurements

-The carrying amounts of cash and cash equivalents, trade accounts receivable, prepaid expenses and other current assets, accounts payable and accrued expenses approximate fair value because of the short-term nature of these financial instruments.
-The carrying amounts of borrowings under credit facilities approximates fair value as variable interest rates on these instruments approximates current market rates.
+The carrying amounts of cash and cash equivalents, trade accounts receivable, notes receivable and other current assets, accounts payable and accrued expenses approximate fair value because of the short-term nature of these financial instruments.
+The carrying amounts of borrowings under credit facilities approximates fair value because of the short-term nature and variable interest rates on these instruments approximates current market rates.